 feel like he is a bad person.
 He still feels connected.
 He even learns that he can make a repair when he makes a mistake.

-But what if the parent instead scolded him, or even punished him?
-That appropriate instinctive mild shame reaction would get all mixed up with the emotions
+But what if the parent had instead scolded him, or even punished him?
+That appropriate instinctive mild shame reaction would get all mixed up with the

-we all have when we're punished-- feelings of anger, of not being understood, of not being good enough.
-In other words, the child is left feeling alone
+emotions we all have when we're punished-- feelings of anger, of not being understood, of not being good enough.
+In other words, the child is left

 feeling alone and defective, not good enough in the eyes of the tribe.
 That's the definition of shame.

 So if the child's "transgression" is followed by punishment -- or even stern lecturing that makes the child feel like a bad person, especially if this